hashicorp/terraform-provider-azurerm/website/docs/d/kubernetes_cluster.html.markdown

 * `vnet_subnet_id` - The ID of the Subnet where the Agents in the Pool are provisioned.

-* `zones` - Specifies the Availability Zones where the Nodes within this Agent Pool exist.
+* `zones` - A list of Availability Zones in which this Kubernetes Cluster is located.

 ---